-Leftover Turkey Panini was compensated by Collective Bias, Inc. and its advertiser.
-All opinions are mine alone.
-Plus, tips on how to roast a turkey.
+Leftover Turkey Panini was compensated by Collective Bias, Inc. I’m including tips on how to roast a turkey.

 It’s beginning to look a lot like Thanksgiving!
 The entire family will gather for Thanksgiving dinner at my house and we’ll be celebrating family traditions that have been passed down from one generation to the next.